ianhussey/ImplicitAssociationTest/README.md

 - Add internal consistency calculation to R script

 ## Changelog
+### 1.2

+- Removed calculation of D1 scores for trial types (e.g., calculated only from insects trials), as this is uncommon in the literature.

+- Corrected calculation of D1 scores.
+R script did not take block order into account.
+Thanks to Jamie Cummins for feedback on this.
+- Corrected order of blocks 1 and 2.
+Task is now in better in line with Nosek et al. (2007).

 ### 1.1

 - Seperated stimuli file into exemplars and block_layout.
 Multiplier is determined by the number of exemplars.
 As such, the block lengths are fixed by the code, but the number of exemplars can vary freely (although they must be equal across trial types, e.g., all must have N).

 ### 1.0.1